galenriley/BeeMovieBeamer/README.md

 ## Button Functions

-- **Power Button** (located on the side of the device, near the corner)
+- **Power Button** (located on the side of the device, near the USB port)
-  Press to reset/power on.
+  Press to reset/power on and go to the startup screen.
 Double press to power off.
 - **Button 1** (located next to the screen, in the center)
   Plays The Bee Movie once, then ~~puts the device to sleep~~ disables the screen backlight to conserve battery.
 - **Button 2** (located next to the screen, on top if the USB port is oriented upward)